felixjung/feju.github.io/_posts/2016-03-18-let-us-loop-you-in.md

 What that would leave us with is a clean lineup for Mac laptops and iPads.
 All machines come with Retina screens and there are distinct products for consumers and professionals.
-All coming in the same three color options of silver, black, and gold.
-Having a dedicated iPad line for professional use -- that is more than one single device -- could also help Apple establish iPads as serious creation devices, something that has been difficult in the past.
+All come in the same three color options of silver, black, and gold.
+Having a dedicated iPad line for professional use -- that is more than a single device -- could also help Apple establish iPads as serious creation devices, something that has been difficult in the past.

 [^1]: Yes, that means at least one more year of iPad Air.